EDiLD/shiny_apps/glm_explorer/introduction.md

 3. Categorical predictor with two levels (A and B): $fac$
 4. The interaction between the categorical predictor and the continuous predictor: $x:fac$

-Addiionally the variance can be varied (via "\sigma" for Normal data and $\theta$ for Negative Binomial data).
+Additionally, the variance can be varied (via "\sigma" for Normal data and $\theta$ for Negative Binomial data).

-You can specify these all in the `Simulate` bab on the left.
+You can specify these all in the `Simulate` tab on the left.
 On the right of this tab you see a plot of the simulated data.

 ## Fit a model to this data

-In the `Model`tab you can specify on the left how the GLM should be fitted, which distrubution and link should be assummed and which predictors should be included.
+In the `Model`tab you can specify on the left how the GLM should be fitted, which distribution and link should be assumed and which predictors should be included.
 On the right you see:

 1. The simulated data